yewstack/yew/website/src/pages/tutorial.md

 trunk serve --proxy-backend=https://yew.rs/tutorial
 ```

-Refresh the tab and incredible, everything works as expected.
+Refresh the tab and everything should work as expected.

 ## Wrapping up